-You may have heard the “rule” in Bible Study that a text always means an the author intended it to mean.
+You may have heard the “rule” in Bible Study that a text always means the author intended it to mean.
 But how do you evaluate whether a particular interpretation hits the mark of authorial intent?
 You can test any interpretation with the five C’s.

 An interpretation of a passage is valid if it is:

 Words change meaning over time and culture.
 Suppose I’m watching a Doris Day movie and she says “He’s gay!”
-Then I watch a Sandra Bullock movie and she says the exact same phrase.
+Then I watch a Sandra Bullock movie, and she says the same phrase.
 I would understand them differently because the word changed meaning.
 Doris means the other character is happy-go-lucky.
 Sandra means he’s not interested in her and we would not expect him to be her love interest in the movie.

 We see this as Bible translations are updated.
 In the 1970s, translators changed a passage in Acts from “Paul was stoned” to “Paul received a stoning” to avoid confusion.

 The interpretation explains every detail, even if the contribution is insignificant or stylistic.

 The Parable of the Widow and the Unjust Judge in Luke 18 begins: “He told them a parable so that they would pray and not lose heart.”
 However, we understand that parable, we must consider the author’s comment that the purpose has something to do with not losing heart.
 An interpretation that does not account for that statement is not as good as one that does.

 The interpretation fits the flow of thought in the passage and in the larger context of the chapter and book.